srinivas31/project-coursera/README.md

 * README.md - this file.
 * CodeBook.md - contains explanation of the variables.
-* run_Analysis.R - working script to create the tidy dataset from the original.
+* run_analysis.R - working script to create the tidy dataset from the original.

 ##### Working of the script run_Analysis.R is explained in the follwing steps.